 If you have other medical issues now or in the past, let us know so we may help you.

 Diabetic Underwriting Tip # 4 – Common Sense

-In the world of life insurance underwriting, consumers who understand the serious nature of their diabetes make better candidates for life insurance companies.
+Consumers who understand the severe nature of their diabetes make better candidates for life insurance companies.

-That you understand your condition, and that you are taking as many positive steps as possible to control your diabetes.
+That you understand your condition and that you are taking as many positive steps as possible to control your diabetes.

 Diabetic Underwriting Tip # 5 – Underwriting Expertise

-Some companies are better with type 2 diabetes, others are better with type 1 diabetes.
+Some companies are better with type 2 diabetes while others are better with type 1 diabetes.